SOUTHERN WHITE-CHEEKED GIBBON

 Conservation Status and Threats

-Southern white-cheeked gibbons are classified as Critically Endangered by the International Union for Conservation of Nature (IUCN, 2015), appearing on the IUCN’s Red List of Threatened Species, and their numbers continue decline.
-It is estimated that only 600 mature individuals remain.
+The southern white-cheeked gibbon is classified as Critically Endangered by the International Union for Conservation of Nature (IUCN, 2015), appearing on the IUCN Red List of Threatened Species, and populations are currently in decline.

 Conservation Efforts